sradevski/aida/README.md

 ## What Does "Aida" Mean?

-The name "Aida" comes from the Japanese kanji **間**, which can mean "in-between" - signifying something that sits between different parts of a system, with the goal of enabling smoother integration between the parts.
+The name "Aida" comes from the Japanese kanji **間**, which can mean "in-between" - signifying, in this case, something that sits between different parts of a system, with the goal of enabling smoother integration between the parts.

 ## Contributing

-TBD
+We use Lerna to manage the Aida monorepo.
+You can setup your development enviornment just by running `git clone` on the repo and run `lerna bootstrap` to install all dependencies.
+You can run the CLI using `lerna run cli` if you wish to manually test Aida.

+Pull requests should be done against the `master` branch.
+Any pull request for a code change should be accompanied with unit tests.